Welcome to kowaleski.org

 THANK YOU FOR YOUR CONTINUING SUPPORT !

-Why do I do this and why should you help?
-The Jimmy Fund has provided resources over the past decades to treat childhood cancers and to investigate different avenues in search of cures.Each avenue of research competes for grants from the government and private sources.
+Each avenue of research competes for grants from the government and institutional sources.
 These sources naturally tend to fund the most promising avenues.
 Unfortunately for the researchers, the catch-22 is that significant resources are necessary to develop the body of evidence that would get any area of work to the level of being promising and fundable.
-The Jimmy Fund provides that seed funding for work in childhood cancer as well as the funding for the humane clinical treatment of kids cursed with cancer.
+This year, with the government cut-backs resulting from the 'sequester', funding for even the most promising areas of research has been reduced making our efforts even more important.
+Our Jimmy Fund provides that seed funding for work in childhood cancer as well as the funding for the humane clinical treatment of kids cursed with cancer.
 Your contribution provides hope for those afflicted and for those working to solve for the cure.
 100% of all contributions went to the Dana Farber last year.
 Click on my donation link above or visit www.pmc.org .
 My ID is JK0013.

 How have I been affected by cancer?
 Back in 1959 my father was operated on for his first cancer, of the throat.
 Surgery, radiation and chemotherapy was rather primitive compared to today, but those techniques and others through 2004 saved him to live a full 89 years, dying of something unrelated.
 We need to work to provide the miracle endings for so many more folks.